 Here are a few examples of the types of CTAs you might use for your website:

 First, most websites have a SIGN-IN button!
+You can customize your CTA by saying SIGN-IN FOR FREE or LET’S SIGN-IN NOW!
 You want to invite your audience to sign up for a free trial, an online course, or even one of your lead magnets.
-You can also customize your CTA by saying SIGN-IN FOR FREE or LET’S SIGN-IN NOW!

-Then, SUBSCRIBE can be a great call to action on your website.
 This CTA is common to develop a relationship.
 You want the subscriber to receive your weekly content via your Newsletter.
-You can also customize this CTA with SUBSCRIBE NOW or SUBSCRIBE TO GET FREE OUR WEEKLY TIPS!
+You can customize this CTA with SUBSCRIBE NOW or SUBSCRIBE TO GET FREE OUR WEEKLY TIPS!
+Then, SUBSCRIBE can be a great call to action on your website.

 This CTA can drive various behaviors from your audience.
 Start with a new product or service, and book a free call.
 Your goal is to get them started with your offering.
-Again, you can customize this CTA with GET STARTED NOW or GET STARTED FOR FREE!
+Again, you can customize this CTA with START NOW or START FOR FREE!

 This CTA call drives your audience to join your email list and stay updated with our latest template releases, tips, specials, and freebies.
 You can use JOIN NOW, JOIN FOR FREE, or LET’S JOIN to drive your audience on your list.

-If your business has a free trial offer, it allows people to demo a product before deciding if it’s worth the cost to them.
+If your business has a free trial offer, it allows people to demo a product before deciding if it’s worth the cost.
 I love to give access to a FREE sneak peek of my program!

-This CTA gives a little more information, so they’re prepared to buy something.
+This CTA gives more information, so they’re prepared to buy something.
 You can use this CTA on your About page to introduce yourself or give access to FREE tools or resources.

-To help you identify what’s effective and what’s not, you will need to test it with your audience and adjust if needed!
+To help you identify what’s effective and what’s not, you must test it with your audience and adjust if needed!

 And you, what about the CTA’s on your website?!